our religious Education Curriculum

 Our pupils will form a RE schema* by:

 - using concepts as the basis for schema.
-We call these threshold concepts; these are the big ideas which form the basis for the subject schema.
+We call these threshold concepts; these are the ideas which form the basis for the subject schema.
 In Religious Education the threshold concepts are Understand beliefs and teachings, Understand practices and lifestyles, Understand how beliefs are conveyed, Reflect and Understand values.

 - strengthening the schema with knowledge.
 The knowledge comes from our topics.
 Within each topic are knowledge categories, the facets of each threshold concept that helps to strengthen the schema.
 The Religious Education knowledge categories are Islam, Christianity, Hinduism, Judaism, Sikhism, Buddhism and Atheism.